pbarnoux/modSortedInventoryTabs/README.md

   magic > masteritem > normal), in case of tie by localized name.

 When dealing with a merchant, items that can be sold are offered first sorted by their localized name.
-On the weapon tabs, items spanning on two cells of low quality and low price are offered first to enable to quickly unclutter the tab.
+On the weapon and usable tabs, items that are likely to clutter the inventory are offered first (usually low quality, cheap items).

 #Manual installation
 Locate the `game install folder` (for instance `C:\GoG\The Witcher3`) on the